 2015 was another incredible year for Mackensi.
 This was her first year competing in the NASKA adult divisions.
 Mackensi finished the 2015 NASKA season with 8 more World Championship titles - 6 NASKA titles in Creative Forms, Extreme Forms, Musical Forms, Creative Weapons (bladed), Extreme Weapons and Traditional Weapons (bladed) plus 2 ISKA World Titles in 18+ Women Weapons and Team Synchronized Forms with her JPM teammate Tyler Weaver.
 That brings her total to 52 World Championship titles!
 In addition, Mackensi was the 18+ Women Overall Champion in both Forms and Weapons!
 Outside of NASKA competition, Mackensi taught many seminars across the US, Europe, Guatemala and the Cayman Islands.
 In February, Mackensi headed off to Ireland with Team Paul Mitchell for the Irish Open where she won Woman's Forms, Weapons and Team Sync.
 She then flew back to Los Angeles to film an episode for NBC's show "I Can Do That" with the JAM Performance Team which was a lot of fun!
 In April, Mackensi flew to Japan to perform with Sideswipe for our military troops.
 After the US Open, Mackensi boarded a plane with some of her JPM teammates and headed to Las Vegas for the Martial Arts SuperShow and the Las Vegas Open.
 Mackensi and Team JPM delivered some seminars and manned the Century booth.
 Mackensi won all her divisions for the Las Vegas Open tournament and had a great time taking in some shows and relaxing by the pools.
 In September Mackensi got to realize one of her bucket list dreams which was to go sky diving.
 One of her biggest accomplishments in 2015 was moving to Los Angeles to begin working towards her goals in entertainment.
 In December, Mackensi will be heading to Amsterdam as a guest to attend the Hooked tricking gathering.
 2015 was a BIG year for Mackensi.
 Mackensi is excited for 2016 and can't wait to see what it has in store for her!

-Now 20 years old, Mackensi is concentrating on her goals in entertainment, teaching seminars and competing.
+Now 21 years old, Mackensi is concentrating on her goals in entertainment, teaching seminars, competing and completing college.